top of page

 by Dr. Paul Wendel N.D., D.C., M.D., D.O.

-Registered in the District of Columbia Department of Regulatory affairs since 1951; the NBNE is the oldest testing body for Naturopathic Doctors in the nation.
-Our licensing exam the NDLEX (Naturopathic Doctors Licensing Exam) was designed and updated regularly to keep up with changing standards and evolutions in the field of naturopathy.
+The National Board of Naturopathic Examiners(NBNE) is the oldest testing body for Naturopathic Doctors in the nation, it has been registered in the District of Columbia's Department of Regulatory Affairs since 1951 .
+Our licensing exam, the NDLEX (Naturopathic Doctors Licensing Exam), was designed and updated regularly to keep up with changing standards and evolution in the field of Naturopathy.